cubee-cb/linux-vr-compat/FEDORA-WiVRn-Envision.md

         - This *might* work properly with OpenComposite or when there are actual trackers.
     - Using SlimeVR OSC trackers seems to work at first, but calibrating results in all parts being locked to the head as before.
         - Perhaps Vivecraft ignores all OSC trackers if any native trackers exist?
+- Rebinding controls:
+    - Place the `xrizer`/`OpenComposite` directory in the instance's `minecraft` folder. (next to `options.txt`)
+    - Default bindings are in the `minecraft/openvr` folder, or you can try to find your SteamVR bindings somewhere inside SteamVR's workshop folder.
+    - Then you can follow [the LVRA Wiki](https://lvra.gitlab.io/docs/fossvr/opencomposite/#rebinding-controls) as usual.
+        - Make sure the binding files are named without spaces and underscores, so a config for `oculus_touch` becomes `oculustouch.json`.

 ### COMPOUND Demo
 - Nothing of note.
 It just works.